 The technique comes with a low risk of complication and predictable long-term results.
 All-on-4™ maintenance is simple and easy, so it is a great option for your future care, comfort and appearance.

-Dr. Steven Saunders and Dr. Jeff Dickson are implant specialists who offer All-on-4™ in Winchester and Harrisonburg, VA.
-Winchester residents can call (540) 427-6142, and Harrisonburg residents can call (540) 907-4049 to learn more about the technique and the many benefits it offers patients with bone loss due to periodontitis.
+Dr. Steven Saunders are implant specialists who offer All-on-4™ in Harrisonburg, VA.
+Contact us to learn more about the technique and the many benefits it offers patients with bone loss due to periodontitis.

 Monday: 8:00am - 5:00pm

 Thursday: 8:00am - 5:00pm